Tim Ream: International career

 On November 11, 2010, Ream was called up to the United States men's national soccer team for the first time as part of an 18-man roster for a match against South Africa on November 17 in Cape Town.
-He made his international debut against South Africa on November 17, 2010.
-He started the match and played until the 67th minute before being replaced by Nat Borchers.
+He made his international debut that day, starting the match and played until the 67th minute before being replaced by Nat Borchers.
 The U.S. won 1–0 with the lone goal coming from fellow Red Bull teammate Juan Agudelo.
 On January 22, 2011, he earned his second international cap against Chile in a 1–1 draw.
 He played all 90 minutes at center back.

 Ream started in their first game of the 2011 Gold Cup, a 2–0 win over Canada.
 He also started the second match against Panama, which the U.S. lost 2–1 for their first ever loss in Gold Cup group play.
 In the 34th minute, he committed a foul on Blas Pérez resulting in a penalty kick for Panama.
 The penalty was converted by Gabriel Gómez and became the match-winner.
 In the next match, against Guadeloupe, he was replaced by Eric Lichaj and did not play in the final four matches of the 2011 Gold Cup.

 After a two-year absence, Ream was again called into the U.S. national team in 2013 appearing as an unused substitute against Bosnia and Herzegovina on August 14, 2013.
 On September 3, 2014, he played his first international match in three years, playing 45 minutes in a 1–0 win over Czech Republic.

 Ream also was called up for the 2015 Gold Cup where he played all 90 minutes against the Haiti national team and helped preserve a 1–0 clean sheet.
 He scored his first international goal on May 22, 2016, in a friendly against Puerto Rico at the Juan Ramón Loubriel Stadium in Bayamón, Puerto Rico.

 On November 9, 2022, Ream was called up for the 2022 FIFA World Cup.
 He started all four games for the U.S. in Qatar, as the U.S. advanced to the Round of 16.

 Personal life

 In January 2012, Ream married his childhood sweetheart Kristen Sapienza, who is also a soccer player.
-Twenty-four hours after getting married Ream canceled his honeymoon planned in Tahiti to undergo a move to Bolton Wanderers.
-Ream later stated in The Bolton News interview that he still made a right choice in canceling his honeymoon.
+Twenty-four hours after getting married Ream postponed his honeymoon planned in Tahiti to undergo a move to Bolton Wanderers.
+Ream later stated in The Bolton News interview that he still made a right choice in postponing his honeymoon.